 A house is a great option for those looking to be in Japan for a long time as land can be a good store of value.
 Compared to an apartment, with a house you have full control over the property, but you also must bear all repair and maintenance costs.

-The benefit to buying an already built house vs. a vacant block of land is that you can move straight into a house and avoid paying “double-rent” – rent for your current home as well as mortgage payments for land while waiting for your new home to be built, which may take 6~12 months.
-However, many existing homes are sold as-is and may require some additional money spent on renovations or repairs.
+The benefit to buying an already built house vs. a vacant block of land is that you can move straight into a house and avoid paying “double-rent” – rent for your current home as well as mortgage payments for land while waiting for your new home to be built, which may take 6~12 months or more.
+However, many existing homes are sold in their current as-is condition and usually require some additional money spent on renovations or repairs.
 They may also have been designed for the typical Japanese household and the layout may not be suited to foreign tastes.

 Typical wooden Japanese homes tend to last 30+ years before they are rebuilt, but recent construction methods and pricier options mean houses can be built to last much longer.
 Concrete construction can last 50~60 years and there are now 100-year concrete products available.
 How long a house will last depends on how well you (or the previous owner) maintain it.
 It is also becoming increasingly popular for people to renovate homes built in the 1970s and 1980s, as it can sometimes be cheaper than building a new home.